Metro looks to employee vaccinations as milestone in moving toward recovery

 “As vaccine production and distribution continues to ramp up, Metro is preparing to move into the recovery phases of our plan,” Chief Safety Officer Theresa M. Impastato said.

-Metro’s pandemic task force, which works in consult with regional health officials and local government leaders, will decide when Metro moves into a full recovery.
-The transit agency is in a “managed reentry” phase, with service running about 75 percent of normal levels, although Metro says it’s capable of handling school openings and increases in commuters returning to offices.
+Metro’s pandemic task force, which works in concert with regional health officials and local government leaders, will decide when Metro moves into a full recovery.
+The transit agency is in a “managed reentry” phase, with service running at about 75 percent of normal levels, although Metro says it is capable of handling school openings and increases in commuters returning to offices.

 While some workers have received the coronavirus vaccine, Metro is helping many other front-line workers register.
 Metro Transit Police officers and occupational health and wellness employees qualify as essential workers prioritized in the first phase of eligible recipients.